Tim-Riffelmacher/smart-wallet/README.md

 ![](./resources/wallet_list.png)

 On this page, users can track their expenditures (and income).
 At the top of the page, set the desired time interval for observing financial activities.
 The bottom section displays a list of expenditures made within this specified timeframe.
-Clicking on a spending entry expands it, revealing additional details, including any provided reasons, and offering the option to delete it by clicking the _Remove_ button.
+Clicking on a spending entry expands it, revealing additional details, including any provided reason, and offering the option to delete it by clicking the _Remove_ button.
 To add a new spending, go to the top of the list, enter the amount, provide an optional reason, and select a category.
 Subsequently, click the _Add_ button to save the new entry.
 For a more detailed analysis of how your total finances have changed over time, navigate to the _Chart_ tab.

 ![](./resources/wallet_chart.png)